-David Cassidy Has Died At Age 67 After Being Hospitalized For Organ Failure
+David Cassidy Has Died At Age 67 & The 'Partridge Family' Alum Will Be Missed

 The gang that once sang "C'mon Get Happy" just got a whole lot sadder.
 On Tuesday, Nov.
 21, David Cassidy died at age 67, according to People, E!
 News, and multiple other sources.
 This news comes after it was reported on Saturday that the Partridge Family alum was hospitalized.
 His rep told Entertainment Tonight at the time "His organs are failing" and that he was surrounded by his family in Florida over the weekend.